Australian Passive AMR Surveillance (APAS)

-APAS provides the largest volume of resistance surveillance data to AURA.
+As at July 2021, APAS captures over 80 million susceptibility results, providing the largest volume of resistance surveillance data to AURA.
 These data provide access to geographical and organism related trends in resistance and inform local, state and national AMR response strategies.
+National APAS data analyses have most recently been published in AURA 2021: Fourth Australian report on antimicrobial use and resistance in human health.

-The Commission established APAS using the Queensland Health OrgTRx passive AMR surveillance system as the IT platform for the national system.
+APAS was established with the support of Queensland Health, which enabled access to the OrgTRx system as the supporting information technology infrastructure.
 All participating APAS laboratories have access to their own data within the system for the preparation of regular local reports and antibiograms to support the antimicrobial stewardship and infection prevention efforts of the health services they serve.
 APAS does not hold patient-identified data.

 The data captured through APAS is used to report on AMR data in the form of: